Fed Cup column: Heather Watson targets GB promotion

-Last year, we made it through in Israel but lost out in the play-off to Sweden.
-They played really well but we were unlucky to lose to them, and I feel like we've got a good strong team here again and we can do really well together.
+Last year, we but They played really well but we were unlucky to lose to them, and I feel like we've got a good strong team here again and we can do really well together.

 Laura Robson and Anne Keothavong were part of the team in 2012, and Elena Baltacha is with us again but recovering from an injury, so we have a new team member as Johanna Konta makes her debut.

 And the pressure is on her already as she has to do an initiation performance in front of the rest of the team.

 In my first year, me and Jocelyn Rae actually wrote a rap.
 We thought, 'We're not really speech people,' and it was a lot of fun writing and performing the rap - we even did dance moves with it.
 Then last year Laura did a rap on court after a match, so I think now people are expecting a rap!